 For the unfamiliar, Young Nudy isn’t some unknown eager to make a name off Instagram feuding with Gucci.
 Since the release of his 2016 Slimeball mixtape, the East Atlanta born and raised rapper has slowly accelerated into one of the city's biggest emerging street rappers.
 He is the cousin of 21 Savage, who he toured alongside last year as an opening act, and was featured alongside 21 on the remix to Tay-K's breakout single "The Race."
 He also opened on the road for Playboi Carti—two tours with two of Atlanta’s hottest.

 Co-signs can assist a young talent, but for Nudy, it is his music that has accelerated following the 2017 release of Nudy Land, his third mixtape.
-With features from Offset and Lil Yachty and bubbling bangers like “Loaded Baked Potato” and “Barbecue,” Nudy is in the process of hitting his stride, with fans contantly clamoring for more—a movement in the making.
+With features from Offset and Lil Yachty and bubbling bangers like “Loaded Baked Potato” and “Barbecue,” Nudy is in the process of hitting his stride, with fans constantly clamoring for more—a movement in the making.

 Nudy’s buzz mirrors the early beginnings of 21 Savage's career, as both achieved early success for their raw authenticity.
-A street rapper without respect is just a poser awaiting to be exposed, but those embraced for their realness are championed.
+A street rapper without respect is just a poser waiting to be exposed, but those embraced for their realness are championed.
 Nudy’s post about running Bouldercrest earned him comments from Metro Boomin, Young Thug, and Waka Flocka, all in their own way giving a nod to the young bull’s testament.
 Not as a showing of disrespect to Gucci—Flocka's laughing emoji not included—but acknowledging the Paradise East Apartment resident as official.

 Nudy’s style of rap is loose, somewhere between effortless rambling and charismatic braggadocio.
 His voice is far less menacing than that of his cousin, but it carries a distinctive, laid-back tone, barely above a library whisper.
 Think mischievous but filled with bravado.
 He isn't the loudest in the room, nor the most intense, but every word carries a weight of legitimacy.
 There’s an obvious bridge to an unpolished, early Gucci when his raw edge and thunderous production compensated for recurring motifs and nonexpansive lyrics.

-Nudy isn’t reinventing street rap, but there’s an electric chemistry between his voice and the blistering rattle of frequent producer Pi'erre Bourne.
+Nudy isn’t reinventing street rap, but there’s electric chemistry between his voice and the blistering rattle of frequent producer Pi'erre Bourne.
 It’s too soon to tell how big Nudy could become; short-sighted naysayers assumed 21 Savage wouldn’t be bigger than a local act, but his current stardom proves how wrong they were.
 Any attempt to predict Nudy’s trajectory would be premature, especially since, to the best of my knowledge, he hasn't used his status as a fellow East Atlanta rapper to connect with Gucci.
 Even 21 had an entire EP titled Free Guwop. and after their collab last year, it's likely one call could make it happen.
 Yet, instead of reaching out to the celebrated icon in order to carry the torch, Nudy is working on lighting his own flame.

 Vacant kingdoms are to be seized, not formally asked for.